Soniox

 • Real-time latency

-Learn how to configure latency settings to control the tradeoff between speed and accuracy.
+Learn how to configure latency settings to control the trade-off between speed and accuracy.

 Integration guides